 With well managed exit strategies and “trading” for long-term growth, you should never be in a position to be exposed to a significant momentum shift in the market and lose money.

-You’ll be using the same education and trading services for Swing Trading Stocks and ETFs and for your long-term Portfolio Management, so the transition will only involve expanding the Method to meet your needs and account size.
+You’ll be using some of the education and trading services for Swing Trading Stocks and ETFs and for your long-term Portfolio Management, so the transition will only involve expanding the Methods to meet your needs and account size.
+Adding the systems using AI can only enhance your performance.

 Swing Trading Stocks & ETFs is an Intermediate-Term Method and should take up around 20-30% of your account, depending on how active you want to be.